RoundMe

-RoundMe is a virtual tour application which allows users to create, upload and share 360 degree panoramic photos and multimedia content of real spaces, that users could visit virtually using Google Cardboard or any VR headsets.
-The app is available on the web, iOS and Android.
+RoundMe was a virtual tour application which allowed users to create, upload and share 360 degree panoramic photos and multimedia content of real spaces, that users could visit virtually using Google Cardboard or any VR headsets.
+The app was available on the web, iOS and Android.
 Roundme was positioned as one of the Best New Apps in the iTunes App Store in 58 countries in 2015.
-Roundme raised a $3 million round led by April Capital in 2015, reportedly by TechCrunch.
-The company is also hosting spaces for brands including National Library of Belarus and American Airlines.
+Roundme raised a $3 million round led by April Capital in 2015.
+The company was also hosting spaces for brands including National Library of Belarus and American Airlines.

 History

 RoundMe was founded in June 2012 by Konstantin Andreev.
 It was officially released on June 17, 2014.
-It is headquartered in Los Angeles, California.
-Talking to TechCrunch, Konstantin Andreev, CEO said that his goal was to create the best virtual tour experience in the panoramic photography marketplace.
+It was headquartered in Los Angeles, California.
+Konstantin Andreev served as CEO.

+In January 2023, RoundMe was discontinued.